- Accreditation for insolvency practitioners is open to New Zealand members only

 Why should I apply to be accredited?

-Together with RITANZ, we established an accreditation regime to improve and enhance the ethical standards and professional competency of insolvency practitioners in New Zealand.
+From June 2020, the Insolvency Practitioner Licencing regime will apply and together with RITANZ, we established an accreditation regime to improve and enhance the ethical standards and professional competency of insolvency practitioners in New Zealand.

 Accreditation allows those making insolvency appointments and the public to differentiate between those who meet the accreditation criteria and those who don’t.